Reviews You Can Rely On

 Versatility

-Versatility is a metric that takes a lot of different factors into consideration.
-In a nutshell, the most versatile mattresses are the ones that best answer this question: Can I use this pad right now, no matter the activity or season?
-The light, packable, and comfortable Therm-a-Rest NeoAir Topo Luxe is a breeze to inflate and can even be tucked into an airplane carry-on bag, making it an excellent option for traveling, backpacking, or camping.
+The most versatile mattresses are the ones that best answer this question: Can I use this pad right now, no matter the activity or season?
+The light, packable, and comfortable NEMO Quasar is a breeze to inflate.
+It can even be tucked into an airplane carry-on bag, making it an excellent option for traveling, backpacking, or camping.
 With an R-value of 3.7, it will provide ample insulation for most three-season camping.
-The NEMO Quasar is similarly useful, and while it is a tad bit smaller to sleep on, it packs up even smaller.
+The NEMO Quasar is similarly useful, and while it is a bit smaller to sleep on, it packs up even smaller.

-From the above description of what a very versatile mattress offers, you can imagine what the opposite end of the spectrum looks like: heavy, bulky, difficult to use, cold to sleep on, etc. These are the kinds of things that mean you have to carefully consider the weather and other conditions before packing up your car camping mattress.
-The reality is that most of us only want one mattress that will work pretty much all of the time.
-Compared to all the others that we tested, the least versatile car-camping mattresses are the air beds, in part because they depend on their various methods of battery, mechanical, or electrical inflation systems.
-Should the system fail (or if you don't want to bother your camping neighbors with the sound of a motor), it would be quite a feat to have to inflate one of these babies using only your lungs.
-That said, it is these larger pads that can often double as an extra mattress at home when guests visit.
+The opposite end of the spectrum looks like: heavy, bulky, difficult to use, cold to sleep on, etc. These are the only things that mean yworkso carefully consider the weather and other conditions before packing up your car camping mattress.
+The reality is that most of us only have one mattress that works most of the time.
+Compared to all the others we tested, the least versatile car-camping mattresses are air beds, in part because they rely on battery-powered, mechanical, or electrical inflation systems.
+Should the system fail (or if you want to bother your neighbors with the sound of a motor), it would be quite a feat to have to inflate one of these babies using only your lungs.
+That said, these larger pads often double as an extra mattress at home when guests visit.

 camping mattress - some mattresses have a smaller amount of foam, therefore packing up...